statsd/statsd/README.md

 Graphite Schema
 ---------------

 Graphite uses "schemas" to define the different round robin datasets it houses (analogous to RRAs in rrdtool).
-Here's an example schema:
+Here's an example for the stats databases:

+In conf/storage-schemas.conf:
     [stats]
     pattern = ^stats\..*
-    retentions = 10s:6h,1min:7d,10min:5y
+    retentions = 10:2160,60:10080,600:262974

+In conf/storage-aggregation.conf:
+    [min]
+    pattern = \.min$
+    xFilesFactor = 0.1
+    aggregationMethod = min

+    [max]
+    pattern = \.max$
+    xFilesFactor = 0.1
+    aggregationMethod = max

+    [sum]
+    pattern = \.count$
+    xFilesFactor = 0
+    aggregationMethod = sum

+    [default_average]
+    pattern = .*
-    xFilesFactor = 0.0
+    xFilesFactor = 0.3
+    aggregationMethod = average

-That translates to:
+This translates to:

-* The name of the metric must start with 'stats.' (regular expression)
 * 6 hours of 10 second data (what we consider "near-realtime")
 * 1 week of 1 minute data
 * 5 years of 10 minute data
-* Keep all the data during roll up from one retention rate to another.
-(By default if more than half are None, a None is stored during roll up.
-This saves everything.)

-Storage schemas are processed in the order they are written to the config file, and the first pattern to match is used.
-(There was a priority based system but it's no longer used.)
+* For databases with 'min' or 'max' in the name, keep only the minimum and maximum value when rolling up data and store a None if less than 10% of the datapoints were received
+* For databases with 'count' in the name, add all the values together, and store only a None if none of the datapoints were received
+* For all other databases, average the values (mean) when rolling up data, and store a None if less than 30% of the datapoints were received

+(Note: Newer versions of Graphite can take human readable time formats like 10s:6h,1min:7d,10min:5y)

+Retentions and aggregations are read from the file in order, the first pattern that matches is used.
+This is set when the database is first created, changing these config files will not change databases that have already been created.
+To view or alter the settings on existing files, use whisper-info.py and whisper-resize.py included with the Whisper package.

-This has been a good tradeoff so far between size-of-file (round robin databases are fixed size) and data we care about.
+These settings have been a good tradeoff so far between size-of-file (round robin databases are fixed size) and data we care about.
 Each "stats" database is about 3.2 megs with these retentions.

-You may want to also enable sum instead of average aggregation by moving the storage-aggregation.conf.example file to storage-aggregation.conf.
-This will make any database with 'count' in the name sum values instead of average values during roll up from one retention rate to another.
+Many users have been confused to see their hit counts averaged, missing when the data is intermittent, or never stored when statsd is sending at a different interval than graphite expects.
+Storage aggregation settings will help you control this and understand what Graphite is doing internally with your data.

 TCP Stats Interface
 -------------------